PostHog/posthog.com/contents/handbook/engineering/beginners-guide/developer-setup.md

 ---

 # Development Workflow
-Learn all developing for PostHog in the [Development Workflow](/docs/contribute/development-workflow) section of the Contributing to PostHog docs.
+Learn all about developing for PostHog in the [Development Workflow](/docs/contribute/development-workflow) section of the Contributing to PostHog docs.

 The [Contributing to PostHog](https://posthog.com/docs/contributing) docs also include important sections like our Code of Conduct.